permoK/mt5-docker-api/README.md

 docker compose up -d
 ```

+The image `jsfrnc/mt5-docker-api:latest` will be automatically pulled from Docker Hub.

 5. Access MetaTrader5:
    - Open your browser and navigate to `http://localhost:3000`
    - Login with the credentials you set in `.env`